mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ```

 ### Lot Claimed
 Triggers when the `claimAuctionLotBidder` or `claimAuctionLotSeller` transactions succeed.
+Intended for use by seller, implementer.

 __Event Properties__
 ```typescript